"So little yet so much one knows

 So, you might ask, where is home?
 For Robert Frost, “Home is the place where, when you have to go there, / They have to take you in.”
 I'm not sure that is enough; I have two passports, Dutch and Canadian, and I suppose that means they'd have to take me in.

-It matters to me where I chose to create my nest, my refuge from the world, and that is Manila, despite the interlude in Moldova.
-How I arrived here is a very long story, perhaps beyond my personal one, linking to a multi-generational family history of migration.
-And there are countless reasons I stayed, not least because of friendships forged, now ties that beautifully bind.
+It matters to me where I chose to create my nest, my refuge from the world, and for the longest time, that was Manila, despite the interlude in Moldova.
+How I arrived there is a very long story, perhaps beyond my personal one, linking to a multi-generational family history of migration.
+And there are countless reasons I stayed, not least because of friendships forged, ties that beautifully bind.

 Still, I am often on the move, scratching my forever itchy feet, always the outsider, my heartstrings connected to so many people and, by extension, places, and thus, while at ease anywhere, I am now truly at home only in my own skin and in the arms of my soul-mate, a Chinese-born Canadian, wherever we may be.